 Finance and Accounting for Non-Financial Managers empowers participants with a framework of essential Finance and Accounting terminology, concepts, and applications, so they can build their own “financial toolbox.”
 In this two-day workshop, they learn how the impact of financial decisions affects the performance of work units and the profitability of organizations.

-Led by UCF Professors Dr. Darryl Allen and Mr. Paul Gregg, MSA, MBA, this workshop helps participants develop the financial skills necessary to evaluate proposed business projects, analyze performance, and apply Finance and Accounting principles with confidence.
+Led by UCF Professors Dr. Darryl Allen and Mr. Paul Gregg, MSA, CPA, this workshop helps participants develop the financial skills necessary to evaluate proposed business projects, analyze performance, and apply Finance and Accounting principles with confidence.
 They leave with improved financial knowledge, including the ability to read and use financial statements and effectively communicate finance-related matters.
 This two-day program is geared toward non-financial managers who make or contribute to decisions with significant financial implications.
 Mid-level managers, directors, and executives from every functional area will benefit from the program.